poetter-sebastian/coconut-kg-docs/mkdocsRAW/docs/dataset/index.md

                         </tr>
 </table>

+**Triples**: The data was stored as RDF triples.
+A triple consists of subject, predicate and object.

+**Entities**: In this context, an entity is a chemical compound.

+**Object properties**: Are used to connect classes. *coco:hasDescriptors* is an example for an object property.

+**Data properties**: Are used to add attributes to classes. *coco:molecularWeight* is an example for a data property.

 **Classes**: They are used to classify a resource.
 In COCONUT[KG] *coco:Geolocation* would be a class.

-**Properties**: Are used to add attributes to classes. *coco:molecularWeight* is an example for a property.

-**Entities**: In this context, an entity is a chemical compound.

-**Triples**: The data was stored as RDF triples.
-A triple consists of subject, predicate and object.

 ___